 The RUNX1 gene encodes a protein that falls into a specific category of proteins called transcription factors.
 Transcription factors are proteins that can control the output of protein production from other genes.

 Bringing it All Together: Conferences

-This October, we will have our 3rd annual Scientific Meeting at the Aspen Institute in Colorado.
-Scientists and clinicians from around the world will come together at this mountain retreat to discuss the latest research on RUNX1-FPD.
+In October we hosted our our 3rd annual Scientific Meeting at the Aspen Meadows Resort in Colorado.
+Scientists and clinicians from around the world came together at this mountain retreat to discuss the latest research on RUNX1-FPD.